Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - The Vision of Escaflowne

-If your isekai taste overlaps with harem tropes, I’ve got a separate guide for that specific niche: isekai harem anime.
+If your isekai taste overlaps with harem tropes, then I have a separate guide for that niche: isekai harem anime.

-Boys’ Love (BL) focuses on romantic relationships between male characters.
-Depending on the title, it can range from sweet, emotional romance to more explicit content.
-Terminology varies—some fans use “yaoi” for more explicit works and “shounen-ai” for softer romance, but you’ll often see BL used as the umbrella term.
+Boys’ Love centers on romantic relationships between male characters, and depending on the title it can run from sweet and emotional to far more explicit.
+Terminology varies, since some fans use yaoi for explicit works and shounen-ai for softer romance, but BL is the common umbrella now.

 - Given